GaiaNet-AI/docs/docs/getting-started/register.md

 :::note

-The device ID is only visible to yourself.
+The device ID is only visible to you.

 :::